Lisa Sons, Natural Resource Coordinator

 The Starved Rock Visitor Center offers several Girl Scout and Cub Scout backpacks.
 The program is a self guided toolkit the leader and scouts may complete on their own over the course of a day at the park.

 Leaders interested in purchasing further patches for their scouts may visit the "Le Rocher" gift store located by the front desk at the visitor center where they can purchase 3" x 3" patches of Starved Rock.
-Scouts can feel great about their purchase since all proceeds at the gift store (only this gift store) stay in the park to provide for educational programs, events, signs, and more.
+Scouts can feel great about their purchase since all proceeds at the Le Rocher Gift Store stay in the park to provide for educational programs, events, exhibits, and more.
 The Starved Rock Foundation, the park's non for profit friends group owns and operates the gift store, and the Badge in a Backpack program is sponsored by the Foundation through gift store proceeds and public donations.

 Hey, kids!
 Starved Rock now has a Jr. Ranger program!
 Jr. Ranger booklets are available to pick-up at the Starved Rock Visitor Center during regular operational hours or downloaded below and printed at home.
 Booklets are designed for kids ages 5 through 13.
-Activities within these booklets can be completed using displays/exhibits inside the visitor center and by hiking trails within the park.
+Activities within these booklets can be completed using displays and exhibits inside of the visitor center, and by hiking trails within the park.
 Completed booklets can be turned in to the front desk at the vistior center before closing, or mailed to Starved Rock State Park, Natural Resource Coordinator, PO Box 509, Utica, IL 61373 with a self addressed envelope.
 Those who successfully complete the Junior Ranger booklet requirements will receive a Junior Ranger badge and prize!